-The land-use in the area surrounding the site is mixed.
-The site is immediately surrounded by the residential areas of Windmill Road and Park.
-The urban / suburban areas of Elphin lie largely to the east of the site.
-This includes the commercial, residential and industrial areas of Elphin and the habitats associated with these areas include buildings and artificial surfaces and amenity grasslands and gardens.
-Beyond these habitats, agriculture is the dominant land use and the main habitat associated with this use is improved agricultural grassland.
-Other natural habitats represented in the wider area include semi-improved and wet grasslands, hedgerows, treelines and watercourses.
+The land-use in the area surrounding the site largely consists of the urban / suburban areas of Ballaghaderreen town.
+This includes residential, commercial and industrial uses and the habitats associated with these areas include buildings and artificial surfaces and amenity grasslands and gardens.
+Beyond these areas, agriculture is the dominant land use and the main habitat associated with this use is improved agricultural grassland.
+Other natural habitats represented in the rural area include semi-improved and wet grasslands, small areas of woodlands and scrub, hedgerows, treelines and watercourses.